How the Initiative is changing Wyoming

 How We Got Started

 The Susan G. Komen organization left Wyoming at the end of 2016 due to the state affiliate could not meet new national requirements to raise $1 million annually.
-A group of 26 volunteers who were passionate to continue breast cancer awareness and prevention organized the Wyoming Breast Cancer Initiative (WBCI), partnering with the Wyoming Community Foundation as a fiscal nonprofit sponsor.
+A group of 26 volunteers who were passionate to continue breast cancer awareness and prevention organized the Wyoming Breast Cancer Initiative (WBCI).
 WBCI operates very similar to the Komen model except funds raised stay in Wyoming, none will go to a national organization.

-In the past two years, the WBCI raised over $150,000 and granted into 21 programs in 12 counties and is funding a statewide early detection voucher program.
+In the past three years, the WBCI granted over $300,000 and into 41 programs in all Wyoming counties and funds a statewide early detection voucher program.

 Receive Event Information